 Table 1.0 – Summarizing requirements for sharing data with audiences internal and external to the University including University faculty and researchers

-- Suppression involves applying the rule of five to summarized data through the use of percentages, ranges or masking
+- Suppression involves applying the rule of ten to summarized data through the use of percentages, ranges or masking

 - Unit Record Data refers to individual student and employee level data